-Since its founding in 2012, Fundrise has not only raised money from Venture Capital funds, they’ve also raised funds directly from its platform investors through a process they call an Internet Public Offering.
+Since its founding in 2012, Fundrise has not only raised money from Venture Capital funds, they’ve also raised funds directly from its platform investors through an IPO several times.

 They figured, if they are helping real estate sponsors raise money to invest in their deals, why not use their platform to raise money to fund and grow their own company as well.